ralphkjones/CucumberSikuliSlides/README.md

       | cucumber jvm  | cucumberJvm.pptx  | Hello Cucumber JVM!  |

-This first dataset will work the others work as far as the java.
-They don't work because the slides need to be edited in Powerpoint.
+This first dataset will execute correctly.
+The other datasets execute correctly as far as the java.
+They don't work because the slides need to be edited in Powerpoint in order to work.
 I purposely left them as not working so you could see  a passed test and a failed test.
+The problem is not with cucumber, java or sikuli slides;
-The problem is not with cucumber, java or sikuli slides; the problem is in the image recognition of the powerpoint slide to the screen
+the problem is in the image recognition of the powerpoint slide to the screen

 # Problems, etc ...